 Trump Administration Sets Strict New Course for Federal Prosecutions

-Arseneualt & Fassett, LLP
+Arseneualt & Fassett, LLC

 The Attorney General of the United States, Jeff Sessions, has issued a memorandum to all federal prosecutors establishing the strict new policy of the Trump Administration’s Department of Justice (DoJ) for charging and sentencing federal offenses.
 The “Sessions memo” overturns a series of “Holder memos,” issued during the Obama administration, which had urged prosecutors to avoid charging crimes that carry mandatory terms of imprisonment in certain cases.